Inferring Properties of the ISM from Supernova Remnant Size Distributions: Data and Statistics

 \subsection{SNR Data}

 One of our primary motivations in considering the size distribution of SNRs is to assess whether there are biases in the SNR catalogs used by \citet{jen12, jen14}.
 Therefore, in this analysis we focus on those catalogs, which includes SNR data from M31 and M33.
-The M31 data includes a combination from \citet{brn93, mag95, wil14}.
+The M31 data includes a fairly new, optically selected survey by \citet{Lee14}, inspired by previous efforts from \citet{brn93, mag95, wil14} and using data from the Local Group Survey \citep{mas06}.
 For both M31 and M33, SNR identification was done using [SII]:H$\alpha$ ratios \citep{gor98}; objects identified with ratios exceeding 0.4 fall into the category of SNRs.
-Then, to verify the SNRs, these authors used radio and X-ray data to confirm their SNR status \citep{mag97, lon10}.
+Then, to verify the SNRs, these authors used radio and X-ray data to confirm their SNR status \citep{Lee14, lon10}.

 \citet{lon10} considered it likely that observational and physical selection effects contribute to the shape of SNR distributions.
 From an observational standpoint, the authors mention a tendency to focus on isolated objects, whose shells are easily distinguishable, as well as a bias towards objects whose optical diameters were below 10" (a result of data sensitivity to beam diameter).
 As detection probabilities for large-diameter SNRs are lower than small-diameter ones, this is always an effect to consider when evaluating SNR data sets.
 However, \citet{jen14} suggests that selection effects related to detection methods do not significantly contribute to SNR catalogs, though they admit to leaving this as a somewhat open-ended question.
 In addition to observational biases, \citet{lon10} also discusses the aforementioned physical effect in which SNRs that explode into dense ISM environments will dissipate much more rapidly, escaping detection (see eq.~\ref{eq:cooling}). \citet{jen14} likewise mentions the possibility that any SNR cataloger biased towards particular progenitors or ISM environments could affect the overall distribution shape.
 Thus, understanding the nature of the bias involved in the relationship between SNRs and the ISM is not only of theoretical interest, but is a realistic problem in SNR observation.